cmstead/signet/README.md

 specified below, which ensures that all variables can be validated in some meaningful way.
 Secondary data types can be anything as they are not checked.

-Only arrays and objects can have secondary types.
-Arrays with secondary types are annotated as `array<typeName>`.
-Objects with secondary types are annotated as `object:typeName`.
-The reason for the syntactical difference is beyond the scope of this document.
+Object notation allows for the declaration, though not the verification, of instantiable objects.
+Angle bracket notation is for declaring run-time evaluated late-declared type information (higher-kinded types) and collection types such as arrays which may contain varied types.

-List of supported primary types
+List of supported (built in) primary types

 - ()
 - any